mshanGithub/msbotframework/Orchestrator/README.md

 **Note**: To use the CLI, first install the [Bot Framework CLI Orchestrator plugin][11].

-See the [BF Orchestrator command usage][23] page for instructions:

-- Steps 1-3 describe how to prepare and optimize a snapshot of your Orchestrator model.
+See the [BF Orchestrator command usage][23] page for instructions on how to create and optimize the language model for your bot.
-- Step 4 describes how to evaluate and improve the performance of your snapshot.
-- Step 5 describes how to integrate the Orchestrator language recognizer with your bot.

 ## SDK integration